 When the matter was brought before the Arizona Supreme Court, the justices began by examining current laws and guidelines pertaining to child support.
 Arizona’s law governing modification of child support orders states that a court should modify a child support order only if a parent shows a substantial and continuing change of circumstances.

-The Child Support Guidelines provide when a parent is unemployed or working below their full earning potential, a trial court calculating the appropriate child support obligation may ascribe income to that parent, up to their full earning capacity, if the parent’s earnings are reduced voluntarily and not for reasonable cause.
+The Child Support Guidelines provide when a parent is unemployed or working below their full earning potential, a trial court calculating the appropriate child support obligation may attribute income to that parent, up to their full earning capacity, if the parent’s earnings are reduced voluntarily and not for reasonable cause.

-The guidelines also state that the trial court can elect not to ascribe income to a parent if they are enrolled in reasonable occupational training that will establish basic skills or is reasonably calculated to enhance earning capacity.
+The guidelines also state that the trial court can elect not to attribute income to a parent if they are enrolled in reasonable occupational training that will establish basic skills or is reasonably calculated to enhance earning capacity.
 They noted that both the governing statute and the guidelines recognize that a parent’s child support obligation is paramount to all other financial obligations and a parent has a legal duty to support their biological and adopted children.

 The justices also noted other jurisdictions have considered the same issue that was before Supreme Court.
 Those courts applied one of three tests to determine whether to modify a child support order when a parent voluntarily terminates his or her employment.

 The first test (i.e., the “good faith” test), considers the actual earnings of a parent rather than their earning capacity, so long as they acted in good faith when they terminated their employment for a reason other than attempting to avoid a child support obligation.
 The second test (i.e., the “strict rule” test), disregards any income reduction produced by voluntary conduct and looks at the earning capacity of the parent in setting the support obligation.
 The third test (i.e., the “intermediate” test) balances factors to determine whether to use actual income or earning capacity to decide the support obligation.